Thursday, April 30, 2015

 Unedited excerpts from my memoir

 I was sixteen that autumn and surrounded by danger.
 My parent's marriage was disintegrating.
-The tension was so acute that it had become completely beyond the realm of human endurance.
+The tension was so acute that it had become nearly beyond the realm of human endurance.

 My father was intent on ripping the last remaining remnants of our lives to shreds, and he did it with such incredible diabolic precision that any semblance of reality was expunged.
 His violence - which on a good day was unbearable - had increased to alarming realms of maniacal desperation.
 He lurked in the shadowed agony of his own delusions, waiting with the raw anticipatory patience of a hungry animal, looking for any reason to attack: to pounce and kill.